Public Policy & Advocacy

 CHAMPIONS FOR CHILDREN

 Research & data without action are not enough.
-CHILDREN AT RISK leverages its expertise on the health, safety, and economic indicators impacting children to educate policymakers and advocate for policies that improve the lives of children.
+CHILDREN AT RISK leverages its expertise to educate policymakers and advocate for policies that improve the lives of children.

 86th Texas Legislative Session

 During the 86th Texas Legislative Session CHILDREN AT RISK will support policies that: